SirRamokgopa/MegaBooks-Vue.js-Solution/README.md

 ```

 ### Issues
-Only parts 1 to 4 have been completed
+Only parts 1 to 4 have been completed.

 Need to refetch data and display updates when data is updated.

+The buttons for "Add Customer", "Update Cusomer Record", "Delete Customer Record", and the search button are not Functional yet.

-Project does not have display fake ui for loading
+Project does not have display fake ui for loading.